Week 02 — Computer Aided Design

 Final logo composition in Illustrator

-Final vector composition prepared for SVG export.
+Final vector composition prepared for export and further fabrication-oriented workflows.

 3D Parametric Modeling